 The Library will ensure that training is provided on the requirements of the AODA and its applicable regulations, and on the Human Rights Code (HRC) as it pertains to persons with disabilities.
 Training will be provided to all employees and volunteers, to all persons who participate in developing the organization's policies and to all other persons providing goods, services or facilities on behalf of the organization.
-Training will be provided as part of orientation for new employees, volunteers and persons providing goods, services or facilities on behalf of the organization and will be refreshed on a continuing basis, as required.
+Training will be provided as part of orientation for new employees, volunteers and persons providing goods, services or facilities on behalf on a continuing basis, as required.